KentarouTakeda/laravel-openapi-validator/README.md

 > you may need to downgrade some of the following dependencies:
 >
 > ```bash
-> composer require kentaroutakeda/laravel-openapi-validator --no-update
+> composer require kentaroutakeda/laravel-openapi-validator --with-dependencies
-> composer update kentaroutakeda/laravel-openapi-validator --with-all-dependencies
 > ```
 >
 > Please see